Kodebyraaet/ssr-react-wp-frontend/README.md

 SSR provided by Next.js

+### Backend
+This setup is ment to be used with WordPress headless backend.
+You can grab it here: https://github.com/Kodebyraaet/ssr-react-wp-backend

 ### Setup
-You should now have backend set up on `http://localhost:8080/wp-admin`
+1. Set up WP backend (link above) & have `http://localhost:8080` running

-1. Get dependencies with `npm i`
+2. Get dependencies with `npm i`
+3. Create .env file by rinning `cp .env.example .env`
-2. Start the server with `npm run dev`.
+3. Start the server with `npm run dev`.
 Node server should now be rining on http://localhost:3000
-3. ...
+4.